Thomas Renouf: Golf career

 By the age of 17, and barely speaking any English, he had turned professional and traveled to the north of England taking a job at the Roundhay Golf Club in Leeds.
 After a few intermediate stops at different clubs he was posted at Silloth in 1898 where he remained for 8 years.
 At Silloth he was a teacher and mentor of the great lady golfer Cecil Leitch.
 When the British PGA was formed in 1901, Renouf was a founding member.

 Renouf left Silloth for Trafford Park, Manchester in 1906, and remained there until 1929.
 During his tenure at Trafford Park he began designing golf courses—particularly in the north of England—and added the layout of the Alderley Edge course to his resumé.

 Renouf had a number of regional tournament successes while he was posted at Trafford Park; wins included the Manchester Courier Cup in 1910 and 1930 and the Manchester Despatch Trophy in 1924.

 His abilities on the golf course as a successful and highly competent professional were clear after he had six caps for England between 1903 and 1912.
 He had an excellent record in matches against Scotland, scoring wins in 7 of 10 matches played.

 1909 Open Championship

 In the 1909 Open Championship, held 10–11 June at Royal Cinque Ports Golf Club in Deal, Kent, England, Renouf carded rounds of 76-78-76-73=302 finishing in fifth place and won £7 10s.
 J.H.
 Taylor won the tournament with scores of 74-73-74-74=295.

 News of the World Tournament

-At the age of 45—by which time he had moved to Stockport Golf Club—he reached the final of the important News of the World Tournament in 1923 at Walton Heath having beaten Arthur Havers on his way to the final match which, unfortunately, he lost to Reg Wilson.
+At the age of 45—by which time he had moved to Stockport Golf Club—he reached the final of the important News of the World Tournament in 1923 at Walton Heath having beaten Arthur Havers on his way to the final match, which he lost to Reg Wilson.